dipucwc/wireless-system-simulation-validation/03_Cross_Verified_Statistically_Qualified_5G_NR_Massive_MIMO_OFDM_Simulator/README.md

-# PDSCH-Oriented 5G NR Massive MIMO-OFDM Link-Level Simulator
+# Design, Cross-Verification, and Statistically Qualified Performance Evaluation of a PDSCH-Oriented 5G NR Massive MIMO-OFDM Physical-Layer Link-Level and Simulink**

 **Design, cross-verification, and statistically qualified performance evaluation using MATLAB, Python, and Simulink**